 The 2018 Review will reduce the number of seats in the House of Commons from 650 to 600.
 The number of seats in Northern Ireland will be reduced from 18 to 17.

-The Boundary Commission for Northern Ireland published its initial proposals on 6 September 2016.
+The Boundary Commission for Northern Ireland published its initial proposals on 6 September 2016 and the initial consultation closed on 28 November 2016.
+The secondary consultation period of four weeks will start on 5 September 2017.

 Since the last review of constituency boundaries the structure of local government in Northern Ireland has been reformed.
 As a result of changes in ward boundaries it is not possible to track electorate changes from current constituencies to the Commission's proposed constituencies.